 Eugenia Shrubs for Privacy Hedge

-For a dense hedge to block out wind, noise or nosy neighbors, plant the shrubs 3-5 feet apart.
+Eugenia hedge spacing depends on the kind of hedge you want.
+For a dense hedge to block out strong winds, distracting noise, or nosy neighbors, plant the shrubs 3 to 5 feet (1-1.5 m.) apart.

-Eugenia shrubs spaced 10 feet apart can still provide some privacy and will have a more open, airy and welcoming feel than a solid wall of Eugenia.
+For an open, informal Eugenia hedge, plant Eugenia shrubs further apart.
+Eugenia shrubs spaced even 10 feet (3 m.) apart can still provide some privacy and will have a more open, airy, and welcoming feel than a solid wall of Eugenia.

 Eugenia Hedge Care